 Tag Archive for: tether

-Because size matters
+Because size matters, also outside

-Today Part II from the workshop “working on location in Emmeloord”
+Today Part II from the workshop “Working on location in Emmeloord”

-In this workshop the challenge is to use not so interesting locations and create awesome shots.
+In this workshop, the challenge is to use not-so-interesting locations and create awesome shots.

-But first let’s take a look at the setup.
+But first, let’s take a look at the setup.

-The third set we used during the workshop (set II will follow the next time) was a small house near the beach, this is an interesting location but in all honesty I had the most trouble with this one to create something interesting.
-But by using the lines in the location and changing my angles of shooting I think we got some interesting looks.
+The third set we used during the workshop (set II will follow the next time) was a small house near the beach.
+This is an interesting location but in all honesty, I had the most trouble with this one to create something interesting.
+But by using the lines in the location and changing my angles of shooting, I think we got some interesting looks.

-For the images I used our Geekoto GT200 and a large reflector
+For the images, I used our Geekoto GT200 and a large reflector

 As you can see this is a pretty large reflector.